emmt/OptimPackNextGen.jl/README.md

   large scale optimization problems.
 Optionally, bounds on the variables can be taken into account.
 The objective function must be differentiable and the caller must provide means to compute the objective function and its gradient.
+  If the [`Zygote`](https://github.com/FluxML/Zygote.jl) is loaded, the gradient of the objective function amy be computed by means of automatic-differentiation.

+* *Spectral Projected Gradient* (SPG) method is provided for large-scale optimization problems with a differentiable objective function and convex constraints.
+The caller of `spg` (or `spg!`) shall provide a couple of functions to compute the objective function and its gradient and to project the variables on the feasible set.
+If the [`Zygote`](https://github.com/FluxML/Zygote.jl) is loaded, the gradient of the objective function amy be computed by means of automatic-differentiation.

 * [Line searches methods](doc/linesearches.md) are used to approximately minimize the objective function along a given search direction.